[Better Sex Products Review] For Play Couples’ Chocolate

 Maca powder

-Maca, which comes from the Peruvian maca root plant, has long been thought to boost fertility and sex drive.
+Maca, which comes from the Peruvian maca root plant, has long been thought to boost fertility and sexual desire.
 One 2002 study indicated an improvement in self-perception of sexual desire in men after 8 weeks of maca use.
 Another pilot investigation also indicated that treatment with maca extract increased sexual desire amongst male athletes.
 Maca is only in For Play’s “For Him” chocolates, as there is currently more evidence for its effectiveness in (cis) men.

 Ashwagandha